HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-08-blockchain-governance.md

 Bitcoin most organic, had the most time to evolve and the least attention at launch, no precendent...

-core repo is focal/schelling point for btc development.
+core repo is schelling point for btc development.

-maintainer have to sign merge commits, trusted pgp keys. otherwith github employees... while keys can be stolen, better
+maintainer have to sign merge commits, trusted pgp keys. otherwith github employees...
+"Rather than base the integrity of the code off of GitHub accounts, Bitcoin Core has a continuous integration system that performs checks of trusted PGP keys that must sign every merge commit." - Lopp while keys can be stolen, better

 layered security, prs, releases